Stephen T. Parente

-Stephen T. Parente (born 1965) is an American health economist.
+Stephen T. Parente is an American health economist.
 He currently serves as a Professor of Finance and the Minnesota Insurance Industry Chair at the Carlson School of Management and Finance at the University of Minnesota.
 In April 2017, President Donald Trump nominated Parente to be Assistant Secretary for Planning and Evaluation in the United States Department of Health and Human Services.

-Education

-He received his Ph.D. in health care finance in 1995 from Johns Hopkins University, his M.P.H. in 1989 from the University of Rochester School of Medicine and Dentistry, his M.S. in public policy analysis in 1988, and his B.S. in 1987 from the University of Rochester.

 Research

 Parente's research focuses on health insurance markets and specifically consumer-driven health care.
 In addition, he has peer-reviewed publications on health care reform, health information technology, health care entitlements such as Medicare and Medicaid, and the assessment of consumer choice.
-He currently has over 100 peer-reviewed publications and has been quoted and interviewed about his work in the New York Times, Washington Post, National Public Radio, the PBS NewsHour, USA Today and the Wall Street Journal.
-He has published in peer-reviewed journals on health reform, medical technology assessment and consumer choices in health and wealth management including JAMA, Inquiry, Health Services Research, Business Economics, Health Economics, the Journal of Health Economics and Medical Care.
+As of 2017, he has over 100 peer-reviewed publications.

 He has managed as principal investigator a grant portfolio of over $8 million in grants and contracts.
 In addition to health insurance, his funded research at the University of Minnesota has focused on medical care productivity, Medicare reform, health care e-commerce, and the national impact on health information technology on productivity and cost.
 In particular, his research predicted the premium increases associated with the Patient Protection and Affordable Care Act of 2010.